 Commercial paper is a short-term obligation with a maturity ranging from one to 270 days issued by banks, corporations and other borrowers.
-Such investments are unsecured and usually discounted.
+Such investments are unsecured and usually discounted, and susceptible to changes in the issuer's financial condition or credit quality.
+Commercial paper is typically repaid with the proceeds from the issuance of new commercial paper.
+Thus, investments in commercial paper are subject to the risk (commonly referred to as rollover risk) that the issuer will be unable to issue sufficient new commercial paper to meet the repayment obligations under its outstanding commercial paper.
+Commercial paper can be fixed-rate or variable rate and can be adversely affected by changes in interest rates.
+As with other debt securities, there is a risk that the issuer of commercial paper will default completely on its obligations, which risk is especially heightened under current conditions.
+A Fund may have limited or no recourse against the issuer of commercial paper in the event of default.
 The Money Market Fund may invest in commercial paper rated A-1 or A-2 by S&P Global Ratings ("S&P") or Prime-1 or Prime-2 by Moody's Investors Service, Inc. ("Moody's").
 See "Appendix A-Description of Ratings" for a description of commercial paper ratings.